George Long (bishop): Early life and career

-George Merrick Long was born in Carisbrook, Victoria.
-He was educated at Maryborough Grammar School.
-He later matriculated and was awarded the Rupertswood theological studentship to Trinity College at the University of Melbourne, from which he graduated with a Bachelor of Arts degree in 1899 and a Master of Arts in 1901.
+George Merrick Long was born in Carisbrook, Victoria, the youngest son of William Long, an Englishman who left for Victoria in the gold rush, and his wife Eliza, née Merrick.
+He was educated at Maryborough Grammar School, but left early for employment in the bank.
+He later matriculated by private study and was awarded the Rupertswood theological studentship to Trinity College at the University of Melbourne, from which he graduated with a Bachelor of Arts degree in 1899 and a Master of Arts in 1901.

 Long became a deacon on 28 May 1899 and a priest on 10 June 1900.
 In 1899 he was posted to the district of Foster in Gippsland.
 He later returned to Melbourne to become senior curate at Holy Trinity Church, Kew.
 There he became involved with the foundation of Trinity Grammar School, becoming its headmaster in 1904.
 Long served on several diocesan committees and was made a canon of St Paul's Cathedral, Melbourne in 1910.
 In May 1911 he was elected bishop of the Anglican Diocese of Bathurst and consecrated on 30 November 1911 at St Andrew's Cathedral in Sydney.
 For his services, Long was awarded the Lambeth degree of Doctor of Divinity by the Archbishop of Canterbury.